pavanreddy8143/Netflix-Landing-Page/README.md

+# Netflix Landing Page
+Netflix landing page using HTML, CSS and a bit of JavaScript for the tabs.
+We will use modern CSS3+ techniques like Grid, Flex, overlays, shadows, etc

-# Netflix-Landing-Page
+# Demo Link
-Netflix landing page created with HTML,CSS and JavaScript.